BlackBerry Must Die

 - The BlackBerry brand is irrevocably damaged.
 It’s become synonymous with delays, undelivered promises, disappointment and, ultimately, failure.
 If the company has any chance of successfully re-establishing a serious place in the handset market then it will need a new identity.

 - BlackBerry says Enterprise.
 If the new company has visions of providing handsets and services to a wider audience, whether directly, or as a service running on third-party handsets, it needs to shake off those Enterprise perceptions.
+BlackBerry needs a startup and small business offering that includes handset and mail server (let’s call it BSS or BlackBerry Startup Server)

 If you were running the startup formally known as BlackBerry, what would you call it?